Full Name: Richard of Bordeaux

 Profession: King of England

-Why Famous: Richard II ascended the throne of England on 22 June 1377, aged 10, when his father and predecessor Edward III died aged 64.
+Biography: Richard II ascended to the throne of England on 22 June 1377, aged 10, when his predecessor and grandfather Edward III died at age 64.
 Since he was minor, his early years were governed by a series of regency councils headed by powerful figures such as John of Gaunt.

 Richard governed with a strong belief in the authority of kings.
 In 1387 he faced a revolt by nobles known as the Lords Apellant who were unhappy with his relying on a small group of courtiers for advice.
 He regained control two years later, and in 1397 executed or exiled many of those who had rebelled against him, after which the period known as his 'tyranny' began.
 In 1399 he disinherited the son of John of Gaunt, Henry Bollingbroke, after Gaunt's death.